 Mariposa Garden House is built on top of an existing, 1940’s concrete foundation.
 The reuse of this foundation was seen not as a constraint, but as an opportunity.
 The project succeeds in it’s restrained approach to energy, materials, and size.

 The design minimizes energy use with strategic massing, orientation, and roof design.
-A 3″ thick radiant concrete slab creates highly efficient heating.
-Motorized clerestory windows draw in natural light and ventilation from all directions.
-The garage includes two electric vehicle charging outlets.
+An exposed concrete floor with radiant tubing creates highly efficient heating.
+Window locations are carefully designed to keep the home naturally cool in the summer and warm in the winter.
+Clerestory windows draw in natural light and ventilation from all directions.
 An 8kW photo-voltaic array makes the home net-zero electric.

 The architecture works in tandem with the landscape.
 Gardens connect each interior space to light, air, and nature.
-Native plants and existing mature trees create a well established, low-water garden.
+These deep connections with the outdoors create an architectural experience that belies it’s true size.

 Interior Design Istoria Interiors

 Construction Coburn Development